chinhsuanwu/dreamfusionacc/README.md

 ```bash
 python train.py --config config/peacock.yaml
 ```
-You can find all controllable settings in those *.yaml files.
+You can find all controllable settings in the yaml file.
 After the training is done, run
 ```bash
 python test.py --config config/peacock.yaml
 ```
-to get 360 visualizations.
+to render 360 visualizations.